Nature Recovery Plan

 Farming & Woodland Group

-Following a successful partnership bid to Natural England, a new training and collaboration network has been set up for farmers and other land managers within the Blackdown Hills Area of Outstanding Natural Beauty (AONB).
+Following a successful partnership bid to Natural England, a new training and collaboration network has been set up for farmers and other land managers within the Blackdown Hills National Landscape.
 This is known as the Blackdown Hills Farming and Woodland Group.

 Discovering Dunkeswell Abbey